RHInception/re-client/README.md

     Base Url: http://rerest.example.com:8000

     0) Get all playbooks ever
-    1) Get a all playbooks for a project
+    1) Get all playbooks for a project
     2) Get a single playbook for a project
     3) Update a playbook
     4) Delete a playbook